tamazs/cds25-tutorial-auth/tutorials/01_session.md

 - **localStorage** is only cleared when user clears the browser data.

 A `atomWithStorage` can use either storage mechanism.
-Which one to use depends on your security requirements.
+Which one you should use depends on your security requirements.
 For high-secure applications such as online-banking, you defiantly want to go with `sessionStorage`.
-If it is a hard requirement that you need to keep the user authenticated for longer.
-Then you could go with `localStorage`.
+If you need to keep the user authenticated for longer, then go with `localStorage`.

 Let's get started on the implementation.